What is IML?

 Course dates and fees

-Dates and locations for Cohort V course are still to be confirmed.
+Dates and locations for Cohort VI course are still to be confirmed.
 Tentative dates and locations are:

 The full cost is £3,950 per participant, which includes tuition fees, accommodation costs, meals and course materials.
 This does not include travel costs.
 OCMS does offer some scholarships.